silvandiepen/angular-ratio/README.md

   ```

 To alter the default screenwidth for all elements.
 Use this on the first to resize element on page:
+  // Sidenote: This will only work within each container searched in.
+For exception searching to replace in "section" elements.
+The default has to get set within each section.
+When using no container (default: document), this will work from when the default has been set.

   ```html
   <div class="ratio-default-640-1024"></div>